-A puppy has been smacked and yelled at repeatedly for pooping on the carpet, under the table, and in all sorts of wrong places.
+A puppy has been smacked and yelled at repeatedly for pooping on the carpet, or under the table, or in all sorts of wrong places.
 The poor puppy gets so upset and scared of the yelling and smacking, he eats his own poop to cover the crime.
 Eating his own poop?
 What a crazy dog!

 But it wasn’t the puppy’s fault.
 His human drove him crazy.

 (To totally avoid that problem, read How to Potty Train a Puppy.)